dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-2_permissions.md

     [root@linuxbox me]#

 After executing the su command, you have a new shell session as the superuser.
+The shell prompt will usually change from something like `$` to something like `#` to let you know you are flying without a net!
 To exit the superuser session, type exit and you will return to your previous session.

-In some distributions, most notably Ubuntu, an alternate method is used.
+In some distributions, most notably Ubuntu, an alternate method is preferred.
 Rather than using su, these systems employ the sudo command instead.
 With sudo, one or more users are granted superuser privileges on an as needed basis.
 To execute a command as the superuser, the desired command is simply preceeded with the sudo command.
 After the command is entered, the user is prompted for the user's password rather than the superuser's:

     [me@linuxbox me]$ sudo some_command
     Password:
     [me@linuxbox me]$

+Note that in this case, `some_command` is executed with elevated permissions, but subsequent commands will be executed as `me`.
+This is reflected in the prompt remaining a `$`.

 *Note, however, on Cornerstone-owned, shared machines, most of you will NOT have the ability to become superuser, as this would defeat the protections